A practical guide to Confluence AI chatbot integration in 2026

 Yes, with most good third-party solutions, you can precisely limit the AI to specific Confluence spaces or pages.
 This ensures the bot only pulls relevant information and maintains context for different teams or purposes.

-Pricing models vary; Atlassian’s Rovo uses a credit system that can lead to unpredictable costs.
+Pricing models vary; Atlassian's Rovo uses a structured credit system that aligns with enterprise usage.
 Many third-party tools charge per user or resolution, while some, like eesel AI, offer transparent, flat-rate monthly fees for predictable scaling.

 Many modern third-party tools are designed for self-serve setup and management, often requiring just a few clicks to connect and configure.
 The goal is to get a functional chatbot running in minutes, not months, without needing deep technical expertise.